 Annapurna Circuit Trek is popularly known as Annapurna Round Trekking and it ranks amongst one of the best treks in Nepal.
 It is also asserted of being one of the most admirable hikes with the most popular trekking route in the entire universe.
 It is estimated that more than 50,000 trekkers from around the globe visit Nepal each year just to saunter along on this awe-inspiring walk in the Annapurna region.
 This fantastic trek makes a complete circle of the entire Annapurna region accompanied by mesmerizing views of the Himalayan peaks throughout the journey of almost 200 miles.
 The Annapurna Circuit Trek itinerary lets you immerse in the rich cultural diversity, untouched trails and the Himalayan flora and fauna species.
 This spectacular trekking package in Nepal will offer rewarding views of the mountain peaks such as Manaslu, Ngadi Chuli, Annapurna ranges, Machhapuchhre, Pisang Peak, Chulu Peak, Tilicho Peak, Dhaulagiri, Hiunchuli, Gangapurna, Thorong Peak, Tukuche, Nilgiri and several others.

 Join Royal Holidays and plan your adventurous trip in the Nepal Himalayas to get acquainted with the Nepalese landscapes, culture and age-old traditions.
-Anyone who enjoys nature walks and possesses a levelheaded degree of fitness with a good health and a strong determination can embark on this moderate trekking package in Nepal.
-Best seasons to do trekking in Nepal is during autumn and spring seasons when the weather is perfect with blue and clearer skies for stunning views of the panoramic vistas.
+Anyone who enjoys nature walks and possesses a levelheaded degree of fitness with good health and a strong determination can embark on this moderate trekking package in Nepal.
+The best seasons to do trekking in Nepal are during autumn and spring seasons when the weather is perfect with blue and clearer skies for stunning views of the panoramic vistas.

 Join Our Small Group DeparturesView Available Dates